Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/production/RestrictAccessToTds.md

 ~~~

 You do **not** include `/thredds` in the `url-pattern` element.
-Also, note that if you are using multiple data services, you must include each service's URL pattern, for example:
+Also, note that if you are using multiple data services, you must include each service's URL pattern.

+#### Example

 ~~~xml
 <web-resource-collection>